The Voice (American TV series) season 24: Episode 2 (September 26)

-Episode 3 (Oct.
-2)
+Episode 3 (October 2)

-Among this episode's auditionees were Mac Royals, who previously competed under his real name, Malcolm Allen, on the 13th season of American Idol, and Rudi, who previously competed on The Bachelor Presents: Listen to Your Heart.
+Among this episode's auditionees were Mac Royals, who previously competed under his real name, Malcolm Allen, on the 13th season of American Idol; and Rudi Gutierrez, who previously competed on The Bachelor Presents: Listen to Your Heart.

-With the acquisitions of Chechi Sarai and Rudi, Gwen Stefani obtained her first two four-chair-turns since Joshua "JChosen" Hunter and Troy Ramey in the twelfth season.
+With the acquisitions of Chechi Sarai and Rudi Gutierrez, Gwen Stefani obtained her first two four-chair-turns since Joshua "JChosen" Hunter and Troy Ramey in the twelfth season.